bmc/ST2EmacsMiscellanea/README.md

     #         -*- PyThOn -*-
     # -*- Python -*-

+The plugin scans the buffer for a syntax-setting line under three
+circumstances:

+1. When you first load a file into a new view (buffer).
+2. Right after you save a buffer.
+3. When the buffer is activated (i.e., given keyboard focus).

+If you're editing a file, and you change the syntax line, you'll either have to save the buffer, or focus out and focus back on it, to force the new syntax setting to take effect.

 If the plugin fails to honor your syntax setting, see the Python console (normally accessible via *Ctrl-`*).
 There may be a warning that's helpful.